zenml-io/zenml/docs/book/developer-guide/advanced-concepts/environment.md

 ---
-description: How to access run names and other global data from within a step.
+description: How to access run names and other global data from within a step
 ---

 In addition to [Step Fixtures](step-fixtures.md), ZenML provides another